What Is Jury Duty Leave Or Witness Leave?

 Contact Our CA Employment Law Attorneys Today

 Protected leaves of absence are an important part of a California employee’s rights and any time an employer fails to comply with the requirements of a leave law like jury duty or witness leave, it is a violation of California labor law and the employee may have grounds to file a lawsuit for reinstatement, back pay and lost wages and benefits.
-If your employer refuses to grant you leave for jury duty, or if you lost your job because you took a job-protected leave of absence to serve on a jury or appear in court as a witness, contact our skilled employment law attorney at Davtyan PLC for legal help.
+If your employer refuses to grant you leave for jury duty, or if you lost your job because you took a job-protected leave of absence to serve on a jury or appear in court as a witness, contact our skilled employment law attorney at Davtyan Law Firm for legal help.
 Our legal team has extensive experience protecting the legal rights of employees throughout California, and we can help you navigate the complexities of California jury duty and witness leave laws.